-The two non-overlapping 10% subsamples of discharges were drawn from the NIS file for each year for several reasons pertinent to data analysis.
-One reason for creating the subsamples was to reduce processing costs for selected studies that will not require the entire NIS.
-Another reason was that the two subsamples may be used to validate models and obtain unbiased estimates of standard errors.
+Prior to the 2005 NIS, two non-overlapping 10% subsamples of NIS discharges were provided each year for analytic purposes.
+Beginning with the 2005 NIS, 10% subsamples are no longer provided on the NIS CD-ROMs.
+However, users may still draw their own subsamples, if desired.
+One use of 10% subsamples would be to validate models and obtain unbiased estimates of standard errors.
 That is, one subsample may be used to estimate statistical models, while the other subsample may be used to test the fit of those models on new data.
 This is a very important analytical step, particularly in exploratory studies, where one runs the risk of fitting noise in the data.

-For example, it is well known that the percentage of variance explained by a regression, R2, is generally overestimated by the data used to fit a model.
+It is well known that the percentage of variance explained by a regression, R, is generally overestimated by the data used to fit a model.
 The regression model could be estimated from the first subsample and then applied to the second subsample.
 The squared correlation between the actual and predicted value in the second subsample is an unbiased estimate of the model's true explanatory power when applied to new data.